stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 ## Voting Procedure

-Each of

-The Oracle module obtains consensus on the price of Luna with the following procedure:
+The Oracle module obtains consensus on the price of Luna by requiring all members of the validator set to submit a vote for the price of Luna during every `VotePeriod`.

+Validators must first pre-commit to a price, then in the subsequent `VotePeriod` reveal their price and submit a proof of they had commited to that price.
+This scheme forces the voter to commit to a price submission before knowing the votes of others and thereby reduces centralization and free-rider risk in the oracle

+To do so, a validator must first determine what they believe the price of Luna to be with regard to a Terra peg, then commit to it by submitting the SHA256 hash of their elected price in a `MsgPricePrevote`.

+In the following `VotePeriod`, the validator submits their pre-commited price and as well as the salt used to generate the hash in a `MsgPriceVote`.
+If the `MsgPriceVote` doesn't match the hash from the `MsgPricePrevote`, the vote is considered invalid.
+During this `VotePeriod`, the validator also submits their `MsgPricePrevote` for the following interval.

+The Oracle module then tallies up the submissions, updates the blockchain's record of Luna price with the weighted median of the votes, and rewards voters who managed vote within a narrow band around the new price.

+More formally:

-* Let $$\{ P_1, P_2, \cdots P_n \}$$ be a set of time intervals, each of duration `params.VotePeriod` (currently set to 30 seconds).
+* Let $$\{ P_1, P_2, \cdots, P_n \}$$ be a set of time intervals, each of duration `params.VotePeriod` (currently set to 30 seconds).
 Within the span of each $P_i$, validators must submit two messages:

   * A `MsgPricePrevote`, containing the SHA256 hash of the exchange rate of Luna with respect to a Terra peg.
-For example, in order to support swaps for Terra currencies pegged to KRW, USD, SDR, three prevotes must be submitted: one vote for each of uluna<>ukrw, uluna<>uusd, and uluna<>usdr.
+For example, in order to support swaps for Terra currencies pegged to KRW, USD, SDR, three prevotes must be submitted: one vote for each of ULUNA<>UKRW, ULUNA<>UUSD, and ULUNA<>USDR.

   * A `MsgPriceVote`, containing the salt used to create the hash for the prevote submitted in the previous interval $P_{i-1}$.